There has been an increasing interest in guitar playing among females in the last two decades, and a majority of the new-gen guitarists are women.

 These guitars are typically recommended for kids under 13 years because their body sizes are only slightly bigger than ukuleles and ½ size guitars.
 However, they are becoming more popular among adults with smaller hands because of their portability, size, and easy playability.

 With a ¾ guitar, you will not have to hold it at an uncomfortable and awkward angle to bar the chords.
-The downside is that smaller acoustic guitars generate smaller sound, so do not expect the same depth you would get from a full-size acoustic.
+The downside is that smaller acoustic guitars generate smaller sounds, so do not expect the same depth you would get from a full-size acoustic.

 Parlor guitars are slightly smaller than ¾ size and are more affordable than full-size.
 They produce mid-range sound with a broader tone compared to ¾ guitars and sit low on the knee.
 Females with smaller hands can play parlor guitars easily.

-These guitars are based on the classical guitar shapes and fall in between the parlor and the traditional dreadnought guitars in size.
+These guitars are based on classical guitar shapes and fall in between the parlor and the traditional dreadnought guitars in size.
 Their size and shape produce a clear, pleasant mid-range tone and remain versatile for various genres.
 A grand concert is an excellent option if you need a smaller guitar, which generates the impact of a full-size dreadnought.

 Dreadnought guitars are not designed specifically for smaller hands.
 However, if you need one but have smaller hands, you must consider other factors to ensure you achieve comfortable and easy playability.